 - The troubleshooter will scan for network compatibility.

-- Click ‘Fix it‘ if there are problems found.
+- Click Fix it if there are problems found.

-5: Fix Teredo adapter
+4. Fix the Teredo adapter

-- In the command line, type the following commands one-by-one and press Enter after each:
+- In the command line, type the following commands one by one and press Enter after each:

 - Restart your PC and update Windows 10 again.

 Most of the users won’t need a Teredo Tunneling adapter.
 However, you must install it to communicate on Xbox Live and play Microsoft’s multiplayer games.

 Or, instead, enable it, as it’s already part of the legacy driver suite that comes with the system.
 If you want to play the State of Decay 2 or similar games, you’ll need a Teredo adapter up and running.

 Now, seemingly, it’s not as simple to install it as we initially thought.
 You can use Device Manager and add a Legacy driver, but, more times than not, it won’t work.

 To get this matter straight, you must run the above commands in the elevated Command Prompt.